defano/wyldcard/README.md

   choose brush tool
   drag from 50,50 to 200,200
   go prev
-  unlock screen  -- not required; screen will unlock automatically upon completion end mouseUp
+  unlock screen  -- note that screen will unlock automatically on idle end mouseUp
 ```

-When navigating between cards or unlocking the screen, a *visual effect* can be applied to animate the change.
+When navigating between cards or unlocking the screen, a visual effect can be applied to animate the change.
 HyperTalk Java supports these animations:

 Visual Effect                                                  | Name                  | Description
 ---------------------------------------------------------------|-----------------------|--------------------------